aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/15_aws_monitor.md

 ![image](/images/dt-aws-dashboard-menu.png)

-You may see "no data" initially as seen here.
-This is because Dynatrace makes Amazon API requests every 5 minutes, so it might take a few minutes for data to show up for the first time.
+You may see “no data” initially as seen here.
+This is because Dynatrace makes Amazon API requests every 5 minutes, so it might take a few minutes for data to show untill we are done with application setup on AWS.

 ![image](/images/dt-aws-dashboard-blank.png)